aflueckiger/KED2022/lectures.md

 ## Week 10: NLP with Python

 Python is the language of choice when it comes to advanced NLP.
-Have you ever wondered how the frequency of terms evolves over the years?
-Or how the language differs between two groups whereby the groups may be formed by any metadata (person, organization, gender etc.)?
-Exploring is most effective in an interactive and visual mode - so be it.
-Among some basic statistics, this is the serious stuff where we finally arrive in our journey.
-Moreover, you will learn the jargon of NLP to don't get lost in the forest of yet unknown terms.
+Have you ever wondered how the frequency of terms has evolved over the years?
+Or how the language differs between two groups whereby the groups may be formed by any metadata (people, organization, gender etc.)?
+In such an exploratory endeavour, using an interactive and visual mode is the most effective that complements basic statistics.
+In short, we finally arrived at the serious stuff in our journey.
+To make sure, you don't get lost in the forest of yet unknown terms you will also learn the jargon of NLP.

-{% comment %}

 [<i class="fas fa-desktop"></i>](https://aflueckiger.github.io/KED2022/lectures/html/KED2022_10.html)
 [<i class="fas fa-file-pdf"></i>](https://aflueckiger.github.io/KED2022/lectures/pdf/KED2022_10.pdf)
 [<i class="fab fa-github"></i>](https://github.com/aflueckiger/KED2022/tree/master/lectures/md/KED2022_10.md)

+{% comment %}

 [<i class="fas fa-video"></i>](https://tube.switch.ch/videos/mm25aFfzWz)

+{% endcomment %}

 ### Code